pklauser-cyber/design-projects-portfolio/docs/assignments/A01/index.md

 ## Documentation standard
 Throughout this semester my documents will focus on having enough detail to give the reader a good understanding of the problem, my design decisions, and the final solution.

+## Time Spent
+I spent roughly 5 hours on this assignment because It took quite some time to familiarize myself with github.
+I also spent some time figuring out the whole idea of having a portfolio in github with this file style format because I've never been exposed to a format like this.